Comet Chasing in May

 Explanation

-29P/Schwassmann-Wachmann: An evening comet visible in a 12.5-inch (32 cm) telescope at a dark site
+morning comet visible in an 18-inch (46 cm) telescope at a dark site Summary

 Data for This Month's Telescopic Comets